sevragorgia/CBAS_16S/README.md

 Collection of CBAS V4 16S sequencing from diverse experiments.

-- Shading_OTU_Tables: OTU tables from the shading experiment in Vargas et al. XXXX
+- Shading_OTUTables: OTU tables from the shading experiment in Vargas et al. XXXX